Biography

 Passionate about all sports with a predilection for skiing that she practiced when was young in her native mountains of Graubünden, cycling, track and field and football, of which she is a fan of Juventus of Turin.

 Lover of animals, cats and dogs.
-His cat Cleo and his dogs Pucci, a Maltese and a Yorkshire, both photographed by Andy Warhol with his Polaroids, are always in his thoughts.
+Her cat Cleo and her dogs Pucci, a Maltese and a Yorkshire, both photographed by Andy Warhol with his Polaroids, are always in his thoughts.

 Anita Bischoff Urbano